Riksarkivet/FormatE/dv/basic.md

 | IEC    | 20010222  | IEC 61834-10 -- Recording - Helical-scan digital video cassette recording system using 6,35 mm magnetic tape for consumer use (525-60, 625-50, 1125-60 and 1250-50 systems) - Part 10: DTV format (v.
 1.0) | Specifies the content, format and recording method for the data blocks forming the helical records on tape containing audio, video and system data.
 Describes the specifications for the recording of single DTV programmes.
 The contents of the corrigendum of June 2001 have been included in this copy.
 (81 pages)
 | IEC    | 20080213  | IEC 61834-11 -- Recording - Helical-scan digital video cassette recording system using 6,35 mm magnetic tape for consumer use (525-60, 625-50, 1125-60 and 1250-50 systems) - Part 11: HDV format for 1080i and 720p systems (v.
 1.0) | It specifies the content, format, and recording method of data blocks containing video, audio, and system data on the helical scan digital video cassettes using 6,35 mm tape as defined in IEC 61834-1 for recording MPEG-2 streaming HD signals.
 The main specifications shall be as defined in IEC 61834-9 and IEC 61834-10.
 Other information, such as details about MPEG-2 stream descriptors, trick play data, system data, etc., are defined in Clause 7.
 (108 pages)
 # source
-[1] Cd `Admin J. Wilt, the DV, "DVCAM & DVCPRO Formats,  Standards Documents".
+[1] Cf `Admin J. Wilt, the DV, "DVCAM & DVCPRO Formats,  Standards Documents".
 At http://adamwilt.com/DV-tech.html#Standards (20170227).` and ` Library of Congress, "Sustainability of Digital Formats: Planning for Library of Congress Collections" § Format Description Categories, Digital Video Encoding (DV, DVCAM, DVCPRO).
 At https://digitalpreservation.gov/formats/fdd/fdd000183.shtml#specs (20170227).`